-Access to health care is provided for asylum seekers as part of material reception conditions.1 It covers essential medical services and corresponds to free medical services provided to legally residing third-country nationals.2 Asylum seekers have a right to examinations and treatment by general practitioners, but all specialised treatment conducted in policlinics and hospitals is free only in case of emergency and upon referral by a general practitioner.
+Access to health care is provided for asylum seekers as part of the reception conditions.
+It covers essential medical services and corresponds to free medical services provided to legally residing third-country nationals.
+Asylum seekers have a right to examinations and treatment by general practitioners, but all specialised treatment conducted in policlinics and hospitals is free only in case of emergency and upon referral by a general practitioner.

-According to Decree 301/2007,3 asylum seekers with special needs are “eligible for free of charge health care services, rehabilitation, psychological and clinical psychological care or psychotherapeutic treatment required by the person’s state of health.”
+According to the Asylum Decree, asylum seekers with special needs are “eligible for free of charge health care services, rehabilitation, psychological and clinical psychological care or psychotherapeutic treatment required by the person’s state of health.”

-In practice there are no guidelines for identifying vulnerable asylum seekers and a lack of specialised medical services.
-Furthermore, only few experts speak foreign languages and even fewer have experience in dealing with torture or trauma survivors.
-Cordelia Foundation, an NGO, is the only organisation with the necessary expertise and experience and being specialized in providing psychological assistance to torture survivors and traumatised asylum seekers in some of the reception centres.
-Their capacity is, however, limited and every year the question arises whether it will continue to provide these much needed services, as its activities are funded on a project basis and not under the framework of a regular service provider contracted by the IAO.
+In practice, there are no guidelines for identifying vulnerable asylum seekers and a lack of specialised medical services.
+Furthermore, only a few experts speak foreign languages and even fewer have experience in dealing with torture or trauma survivors.
+The Cordelia Foundation, a Budapest based NGO, is the only organisation with the necessary expertise and experience and being specialized in providing psychological assistance to torture survivors and traumatised asylum seekers.
+Their capacity is constrained and every year the question arises whether it will continue to provide these much-needed services, as its activities are funded on a project-by-project basis and not under the framework of a regular service provider contracted by the NDGAP.
 The therapeutic activities of the Foundation include verbal and non-verbal, individual, family and group therapies, and psychological and social counselling.
 Despite the utmost importance of the organisation’s work, it had never been given an entrance permit to the transit zones prior to its closure.

-Decree 301/2007 states that asylum seekers residing in private accommodation are eligible for health services at the general physician operated by the competent local government and determined by the residency address of the applicant.
-In practice, these asylum seekers are struggling to access to medical services since physicians systematically refuse the registration and treatment of asylum seekers on the ground that they lack a health insurance card.
-According to information provided by the IAO, asylum seekers can be registered with their number of the humanitarian residency card and have to be treated in accordance with the law, although not all health centres are aware of this information.
+The Asylum Decree states that asylum seekers residing in private accommodation are eligible for health care services at the general physician operated by the competent local government and determined by the residency address of the applicant.
+In practice, these asylum seekers struggle with accessing medical services as physicians systematically refuse the registration and treatment of asylum seekers on the ground that they lack a health insurance card.
+According to the verbal information provided by the former IAO in 2016, asylum seekers can be registered with the number of their humanitarian residency card and have to be treated in accordance with the law, although not all health centres are aware of this information.
 The Menedék Association and the legal officers of HHC often provide asylum seekers with the necessary written explanation (written in Hungarian) that the patient can take with him- or herself to the check-ups, thus avoiding any misunderstanding and complications.
 Eventually, the social workers of the NGO even give a call to the doctor and explain the legal eligibility of the asylum-seeker on the phone.